5ud0kU/OpenBox-Shell-For-Grey-Hack-/README.md

 Dump.

 -dump.add [ip]:[option:port]                       // add a net session.<br>
--dump.del [index]                                  // remove the indexed element in the session list.<br>
+-dump.del [dump:index]                                  // remove the indexed element in the session list.<br>
--dump.drop [index]                                 // use to see a particular element with the given index.<br>
+-dump.drop [dump:index]                                 // use to see a particular element with the given index.<br>
 -dump.sessions                                     // display sessions.<br>
 -dump.self                                         // return the map it self.<br>
 -dump.export                                       // use to export in the current path the session information.